ExitValue.ai

 Regional Chains and Differentiated Specialty

-Regional chains (15+ stores) and specialty concepts with genuine differentiation trade at 5-9x EBITDA.
-Public comps frame the upper end: Five Below (FIVE) trades at 12-18x EBITDA, Tractor Supply (TSCO) similarly, and Hibbett Sports (HIBB) at single-digit multiples reflecting category pressure.
+Regional chains (15+ stores) and specialty concepts with genuine differentiation trade at platform-tier earnings multiples.
+Public comps frame the upper end: Five Below (FIVE) trades at platform-tier earnings multiples, Tractor Supply (TSCO) similarly, and Hibbett Sports (HIBB) at single-digit multiples reflecting category pressure.
 Private deals don't hit Five Below multiples without significant scale and demonstrated unit economics, but the public comps anchor where strategic buyers will pay for accretive growth.

-Genuine differentiation — Restoration Hardware-style experiential retail, category-defining assortment, vertically integrated brand — earns multiples that look more like consumer brands (8-15x EBITDA) than traditional retail.
+Genuine differentiation, Restoration Hardware-style experiential retail, category-defining assortment, vertically integrated brand, earns multiples that look more like consumer brands (platform-tier earnings multiples) than traditional retail.
 Williams-Sonoma trades closer to consumer-brand multiples than to specialty-retail multiples for exactly this reason.

 Key Value Drivers for Specialty Retail